linuxgurugamer/BetterLoadSaveGame/README.md

 ## Installation

+Available for install via CKAN.

-Copy the contents of the `GameData` folder into the `GameData` folder inside your KSP install.
+Alternatively, download the latest release and extract the contents of the GameData folder into the GameData folder inside your KSP install.

 ## Usage